gabriel-feltes/gabriel-feltes/README.md

 ## 🌟 Featured Open-Source Resource
 [![Learn Anything](https://img.shields.io/badge/Learn_Anything-Interactive_Knowledge_Graph-FF6B6B?style=for-the-badge)](https://learn-anything.xyz)
-I’m an enthusiastic supporter of **Learn Anything**, an open-source platform for exploring a wide range of tools and hyperlinks a software — and even hardware — developer needs!.
+I’m an enthusiastic supporter of **Learn Anything**, an open-source platform for exploring a wide range of tools and hyperlinks a software — and even hardware — developer needs!
 Check it out and broaden your knowledge for your daily life!

 ---